Essex Court Chambers London chambers

 The Legal Cheek View

 Under the broad umbrella of commercial work, tenants at Essex Court do almost everything.
 Areas specialised in by tenants range from civil fraud to shipping, banking to insurance.
-Tenants find themselves acting across the full spectrum of domestic cases, appearing in everything from County Court hearings to Supreme Court cases.
+Tenants find themselves acting across the full spectrum of domestic cases, appearing in everything from county court hearings to Supreme Court cases.
 They also have renowned international expertise, with tenants advising and acting on cases around the world, including in mainland Europe, the Middle East, and Africa.
 The set’s broad public international practice sees tenants tackling issues such as international investments and state immunity.
 They also have a particularly strong reputation when it comes to international arbitration.

 Continue reading

-Tenants at Essex Court rate the quality of their work highly.
+Barristers at Essex Court rate the quality of their work highly.
 Given their reputation, both nationally and internationally, this is perhaps unsurprising.
 The calibre of the set and its tenants means that Essex Court attracts some of the most complex and highest-value cases in its areas of expertise.
 Whether it be landmark decisions on whether businesses can rely on their insurance policies for business interruption caused by the Covid pandemic, claims against the world’s largest banks, or freezing orders in respect of Russian oligarchs’ assets, tenants’ work often makes the business and legal news.

 With so much high-quality work taking place, it’s only natural that work-life balance can sometimes suffer as a result.
 However, colleagues are incredibly supportive of one another, and clerks and barristers alike ensure that pupils are not overworking — apparently, they are not expected to work late nights apart from in exceptional circumstances.
 Colleagues also take the chance to unwind together, with events such as the annual Christmas and summer parties offering a chance for tenants of all levels of seniority to mingle.

-Essex Court Chambers is located in the beautiful setting of Lincoln’s Inn, with some rooms even overlooking Lincoln’s Inn Fields.
+Essex Court is located in the beautiful setting of Lincoln’s Inn, with some rooms even overlooking Lincoln’s Inn Fields.
 Tenants at the set rate the facilities and the IT provided highly.
 Recent upgrades have ensured that all conference rooms are equipped with video conferencing facilities, for example.

-Those interested in applying for one of the four pupillages that Essex Court offers each year should make their application through the Pupillage Gateway.
+Those interested in applying for one of the up to six pupillages that Essex Court offers each year should make their application through the Pupillage Gateway.
 The set strongly recommends all those who are considering applying to complete a mini-pupillage with them first.
 Those who impress on the Gateway application will be invited to complete a timed written exercise.
 Those scoring highest will then be invited to an interview, in which they will be asked to answer questions based on a problem sent beforehand (example problems can be viewed here), as well as other questions designed to gather evidence of the candidate’s satisfaction of the set’s criteria.
 The criteria provided is: intellectual ability, oral and written advocacy and communication skills, judgement, integrity, ability to work as part of a team, tenacity and self-motivation.
 Overall, the set makes it clear that it seeks “to recruit the brightest and best”.

-Successful candidates will receive a generous pupillage award of £75,000.
-As pupils, they will be assigned a supervisor, who is usually an experienced junior, with whom they work closely for the first three months and final three months of the pupillage.
-In the middle six months, pupils rotate between six different supervisors, allowing them to sample a range of different practices.
 Unlike many other sets, the second six at Essex Court is not practising, meaning that pupils will not handle their own cases until they reach tenancy.
 Time is spent working on the most intricate and complicated of briefs, albeit in a very junior capacity.
 Pupillage training comes highly rated, and it is said that pupils are also made to feel a part of the set from the off, being invited to the social events that are taking place, for example.

 Essex Court Chambers states that it is committed to equality of opportunity and assesses applications for pupillage on the basis of merit alone.
 The set has signed up to several social mobility and diversity initiatives including Inner Temple’s PASS and Bridging the Bar.
 It also prides itself on being the first, and only, chambers-backer of the Social Mobility Foundation, which supports the ambitions of talented students from non-traditional backgrounds.